Ivory Quinby: Early life

 Ivory Quinby I was born on July 14, 1817, in Buxton, Maine.
 He was named after his mother's former husband, Ivory Fenderson, who had died four years earlier.
 His parents were Asa and Mehitable (née Milliken) Quinby.
 He had a brother and sister, named Rodney and Elizabeth.
 He came from an old New England family, who settled the Massachusetts Bay Colony in 1638.
-At fifteen, he was enrolled at Waterville College.
-After graduating on August 3, 1836 with honors, Quinby moved to Parsonsfield, Maine, to live with his uncle Hosea Quinby, where he was employed by Parsonsfield Seminary, a Free Will Baptist academy, as an assistant teacher.
-Quinby left to study law in Saco under Judge Shepley.
-By the time he was twenty, he had decided to travel to Illinois, with all of his money, which was about $125.00.
+At fifteen, he was enrolled at Waterville College (now Colby College).
+After graduating on August 3, 1836, with honors, Quinby moved to Parsonsfield, Maine, to live with his uncle Hosea Quinby, where he was employed by Parsonsfield Seminary, a Free Will Baptist academy, as an assistant teacher.
+Quinby left to study law in Saco, Maine, under Judge Shepley.
+By the time he was twenty, he traveled to Illinois, with all of his money, which was about $125.00.
 He arrived in Quincy, Illinois, in 1837, and met two men named John Mitchell and O.H.
 Browning, who advised that he move to Monmouth, Illinois, for the purpose of buying up land patents.
 The U.S. Government at the time granted land patents to veterans of the War of 1812, who rarely kept them.
 Instead, they sold the property to people like Quinby and a colleague of his, Elijah Winslow, who then resold the land to settlers.
 Quinby and Mitchell walked fifteen miles from Oquawka, Illinois to Monmouth, and established a law firm.
 With his remaining savings, Quinby bought 8,000 acres in Warren County.